Palais des Ducs

 Joined to the main buildings is the Museum of Art, and very close by are the Cathedral de Notre Dame, the church Saint Michael, and the old "Corn Exchange".

-Not all parts of the Palace can be visited, and during important events, the gates will actually be closed to the public for formal parades, visits and events.
+Not all of the Palace can be visited, and during important events, the gates will be closed to the public for formal parades, visits and events.